 It often comes as a surprise to job applicants when they receive invitations to several rounds of interviews.
 Particularly when a first interview goes exceptionally well, many interviewees can’t help but wonder why the need for further cross-examination?
 Moreover, it can be extremely frustrating for candidates when attending multiple rounds of interviews does not lead to a job offer.

 Of course, there is no hard and fast rule as to how many rounds of interviews are considered acceptable.
+Indeed, the number of interviews a company will conduct before making a decision varies from company to company.
 Based on our experience, we can divulge the reason why many companies don’t base a decision on their first introduction.

 Interview Expectations VS Reality